senitiki/password-creator/README.md

 ## Acknowledgments

-- My God & family
+- Our God & family
 - Microverse